 You can set some basic configuration in this customisation step, such as the time zone currency and language.
 You can also disable specific modules included in your installation under the "Advanced Modules Configurations" section.

 Create a new admin account to enable you to manage your store.

 The final step, we're ready to complete the Magento installation.
 Simply click the inviting orange button "Install Now"

-If you run into an issues throughout this tutorial please feel free to post a comment below and I'll try my best to diagnose and resolve your issues.
+I hope you found this tutorial beneficial and easy to follow.
+However, if you run into an issues please feel free to post a comment below and I'll try my best to diagnose and resolve your issues.